 Change:

-The Rate field shall be set to represent 6 Mbps for the 20 MHz channel spacing column of Table 17-6 (Contents of the SIGNAL field).
+For VHT format PPDUs, the Rate field shall be set to represent 6 Mbps for the 20 MHz channel spacing column of Table 17-6 (Contents of the SIGNAL field).
+For non-HT duplicate format PPDUs, the Rate field is defined in 17.3.4.2 (RATE field) using the L_DATARATE parameter in the TXVECTOR.

-The Length field shall be set according to the equation
+For VHT format PPDUs, the Length field shall be set according to the equation

 ...
 (22-14)